 It should be noted that this chapter does not constitute final recommendations.
 The Village of Philmont is continuing to consider the viability of draft housing policies and actions in concert with the update to the Comprehensive Plan.
-As part of this planning effort, it is expected that the Village will develop policies on other housing related topics including environmental sustainability, economic development, and social equity.
-As goals are developed in these areas, the proposed policies and actions in this document will be modified.
+As part of this planning effort, it is expected that the Village will develop policies on other housing related topics such as land use, environmental sustainability, economic development, and social equity.
+As policies are developed for these topics, the housing policies and actions suggested in this chapter will be modified.